 If you point at a certain part of the skeleton the pen tells you the name of that particular part.
 If you point at anything in the whole book, the pen has something to say.
 If it’s an image it will tell you what it is.
 If it’s a word, the pen pronounces the word.
 Then there is an option to play an interactive game where the pen quizzes you and asks you to point at certain things and checks how many you can point at correctly in the allotted time.
 My son loved the game.

 Becoming LeapFrog fans because of LeapReader!

 The LeapFrog LeapReader interactive map

 This map came in a box.
 That’s right, it was a puzzle!
 The LeapReader Interactive map is actually a double-sided puzzle.
 One side has a political map and the other side has a colorful map full of pictures of children from different countries and animals and lakes and mountains.
 The side which fast became Zaviar’s favorite is called the physical map.

 The map taught my son so many different things.
 It taught him the location of every country before he could read.
 It taught him where the tallest waterfall is, where the pyramids are, and where the great wall of China is.
 It even taught him how different children greet each other in different languages all over the world.
 Even the fact that it is a puzzle taught him how to put together any of the maps sooner than I can!

-Honestly, though.
-We loved it so much that we ordered three more things some seven months later.
+Honestly, we loved it so much that we ordered three more things some seven months later.
 One of them helped me teach my son phonics, which made it so much easier for me to teach him how to read.
 Another also taught him all the names of dinosaurs and the last one helped him learn about wild animals and their habitats.

 Seriously, just get the LeapReader!